qiskit-community/qiskit-metal/README.md

 The early-access program will start in November and proceed through March, 2021, during which time we will work closely to develop Metal and design quantum devices with it.
 <br><br>

+#### Get help: Slack
+Use the [Slack channel (Join here!)](https://join.slack.com/share/zt-jjgzilxu-1u2FGivroQi64fHajpTWiw) to communicate with the developers and other early-access participats.

 ## Installation

 To setup a development environment, first `git clone` this repository.